-Your photos suck and it’s time to fix them.
+If your photos suck, it’s time to fix them.

 These also cast shadows over the subject but in places where shadows would usually be, giving them a lot more depth and making the whole photo look more natural.

-Even today I was walking though London and saw a building I wanted to take a photo of but found myself thinking ‘oh well, I haven’t got my wide angle lens on, another time’.
+Even today I was walking through London and saw a building I wanted to take a photo of, but found myself thinking, “Oh well, I haven’t got my wide-angle lens on.
+Another time.”

 Stop making excuses and instead give yourself a challenge.

 White balance is very important in making a photo look natural.
-The wrong WB will produce a nasty colour cast and make skin colors, among other things, look unnatural.
+The wrong WB will produce a nasty color cast and make skin colors, among other things, look unnatural.

-The most common example of this is when shooting under tungsten light—skin colour can appear almost orange.
+The most common example of this is when shooting under tungsten light—skin color can appear almost orange.

 Shooting in low light often requires you to make certain compromises such as having to use a high ISO.
 One compromise that you can’t allow is motion blur as it renders your photos unusable.

-Often, when people get their first f/1.8 lens, (for those of you who don’t understand aperture, click here) they tend to put it on f/1.8 and leave it there.
+Often, when people get their first f/1.8 lens, they tend to put it on f/1.8 and leave it there.

-The same can be said about too much DoF: you need to try and find a compromise and use it when it’s best suited.
+The same can be said about too much depth of field—you need to try and find a compromise and use it when it’s best suited.

-For example: Shooting in the evening or early morning when the sun is low in the sky produces much better results than under midday sun, where your photos will appear bright and harsh.
+For example, shooting in the evening or early morning when the sun is low in the sky produces much better results than under the midday sun, where your photos will appear bright and harsh.